 A trainee may appeal probationary status and/or dismissal if he/she believes there are mitigating circumstances.
 To appeal, a trainee must notify his or her instructor in writing of the special circumstances.
-The instructor may discuss and review the mitigating circumstances with the trainee in order to decide about the probation or dismissal within five working days of receipt of the appeal.
+The instructor may discuss and review the mitigating circumstances with the trainee to decide about the probation or dismissal within five working days of receipt of the appeal.

 If the trainee is not satisfied with the outcome, the matter must be brought, in writing, to the Center Manager.
-The Center Manager may meet with the Instructor, and/or trainee to review the reasons for the appeal as well as the circumstances that resulted in the probation or dismissal.
+The Center Manager may meet with the instructor, and/or trainee to review the reasons for the appeal as well as the circumstances that resulted in the probation or dismissal.
 The Center Manager will decide and inform trainee within five working days of receipt of the appeal.

-If the trainee is still not satisfied with the decision, he/she may appeal in writing within five working days of the Center Manager's decision to the Farm Worker Services/Workforce Development Division Program Director, whose final decision will be made within ten days of receipt of the appeal, ASET Centers are committed to prompt resolution of all appeals.
+If the trainee is still not satisfied with the decision, he/she may appeal in writing within five working days of the Center Manager's decision to the Workforce Development/Farmworker Services Division, Division Director, whose final decision will be made within ten days of receipt of the appeal, ASET Centers are committed to prompt resolution of all appeals.